 Administrators can search for and share specific public modules through their Terraform Cloud Registry, without the need to fork/clone and maintain various public module versions:

 To learn how to use the private module registry in your organization, check out our new tutorial, Add Public Modules to Your Private Module Registry.

-More information about Terraform Cloud run checks will be available later this year.
+More information about Terraform Cloud run tasks will be available later this year.
 You can sign up for beta access here: Terraform Cloud Beta Sign-Up

 Terraform Cloud, including these latest rounds of updates, is free to try, and organizations can upgrade to the Team & Governance or Business tiers at any time.
 To get started, sign up for Terraform Cloud and follow our Get Started tutorial or contact HashiCorp Sales if you’re interested in self-managing Terraform Enterprise.

 AWS Control Tower Account Factory for HashiCorp Terraform (AFT), the evolution of Terraform Landing Zones, offers an easy way to set up and govern a secure, multi-account AWS environment.